freifunk-gluon/gluon/docs/user/site.rst

     The *geo_location.osm* section is only relevant when the *gluon-config-mode-geo-location-osm* package is used.
 The *center.lon* and *center.lat* values are mandatory in this case and define the default center of the map when no position has been picked yet.
-The *zoom* level defaults to 12 in this case. *openlayers_url* allows to override the base URL of the *build/ol.js* and *css/ol.css* files (the default is ``https://cdn.rawgit.com/openlayers/openlayers.github.io/master/en/v5.2.0``).
+The *zoom* level defaults to 12 in this case.

+    *openlayers_url* allows to override the base URL of the *build/ol.js* and *css/ol.css* files (the default is ``https://cdn.rawgit.com/openlayers/openlayers.github.io/master/en/v5.2.0``).
+    It is also possible to replace the default tile layer (which is OpenStreetMap) with a custom one using the *tile_layer* section.
+Only XYZ layers are supported at this point.

     The remote login page only shows SSH key configuration by default.
 A password form can be displayed by setting *remote_login.show_password_form*